Gisaltamir/PythonProject/README.md

 After you entering the country name, the game program will determine if the answer is correct.

 **When you enter number 4**, the game program will end.
-All your progress will be cleared.
+All your progress will be cleared but stored in the database.
 The next time you run the main program, it will create a new game.

 ### Winning or losing the game